2blane/IronSQL/README.md

     );

 ### Nested transactions
 MySQL's SAVEPOINT commands lets you create nested transactions, but only if you keep track of SAVEPOINT ids yourself.
-MeekroDB does this for you, so you can have nested transactions with no complexity or learning curve.
+IronSQL does this for you, so you can have nested transactions with no complexity or learning curve.

     DB::$nested_transactions = true;